 Modernization and Renaissance

-In 1957 the USNM was divided into two subdivisions, the Museum of Natural History and the Museum of History and Technology.
-The Smithsonian’s history collections were moved to a new building next door in 1964, now called the National Museum of American History, and art, portraits and other collections have also expanded into some 18 Smithsonian Museums.
-The site of the disbanded USNM became the National Museum of Natural History (NMNH) in 1967, and remains the home of natural sciences and anthropology at the Smithsonian.
+Gilmore retired in 1945, and vertebrate paleontology research at the USNM, particularly in dinosaurs, quieted in his absence.
+Charles Gazin, Gilmore’s successor as curator of vertebrate paleontology, specialized in mammals, and the museum remained without a curator specializing in dinosaurs until Matt Carrano was hired in 2003.
+In 1957, the USNM split into two subdivisions, the Museum of Natural History and the Museum of History and Technology.
+The Smithsonian’s history collections were moved to a new building next door, now called the National Museum of American History, and other collections gradually dispersed into 20-some other Smithsonian museums.
+The site of the disbanded USNM was officially renamed the National Museum of Natural History in 1967, and remains the home of natural sciences and anthropology.